ClearCalcs/custom-diagram-boilerplate/docs/README.md

 | JS/TS (incl bundling) | ✅          | ✅     |
 | Full HTML             | ✅          |        |
 | User interaction      | ✅          |        |

-?> You can use Interactive & Static diagrams separately or combine together for the best experience!

 To start making your own custom diagram, follow the simple setup guide to start developing.
 The instructions are targetted towards the interactive diagram, although the process for static diagrams is similar.